What Do Political Science Professor Do?

-In 2016, there was an estimated number of 21,200 jobs in the United States for Political Science Professor.
+There were about 21,200 jobs for Political Science Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Political Science Professor by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Political Science Professor are Utah, Colorado, and Montana.
 Watch out if you plan on working in Wyoming, South Dakota, or North Dakota.
 These states have the worst job growth for this type of profession.

 How Much Does a Political Science Professor Make?

 The average yearly salary of a Political Science Professor ranges between $43,310 and $177,360.